AmalSunny992/51-Days-DevOps-Learning/DevOpsInterviewQuestions.md

 AWS CloudFormation is a service that allows you to define and provision AWS infrastructure as code (IaC).
 You can create,update, and delete AWS resources using templates written in JSON or YAML.

+## Have you used Route 53:

+## What is best feature of AWS which you like:

 ## What are the popular IaC tools have you used:
   I've used Terraform and AWS CloudFormation.

+## Which configuration Management tool have you used

 ## What is the difference between Terraform and Ansible: